V31L0x1/DragonetC2/README.md

-# DragonetC2 - Discord-based Command and Control (C2) Backdoor
+# DragonetC2 - Discord-based C2

 DragonetC2 is a sophisticated Discord-based Command and Control (C2) backdoor written in Go.
 This project demonstrates advanced remote access capabilities through a Discord bot interface, allowing for covert system control and information gathering.